Chewy Ginger Molasses Cookies

 Also: If you don’t own at least a couple different sizes of scoops, I highly recommend these handy kitchen tools.
 I use them all the time.
 Not only are they great for portioning cookie dough, but I also like to use them to fill muffin and cupcake papers, and to size meatballs.
 I used this scoop for these cookies, which holds about 1-1/2 tablespoons of dough.

-I am 100% confident that if you have been looking for soft and chewy ginger molasses cookies, and that if you follow this recipe exactly, you’ll be 100% happy.
+I am 100% confident that if you have been looking for soft and chewy ginger molasses cookies, you’ll be 100% happy with this recipe!

 Soft, chewy molasses cookies with the beautiful zing of ginger.
 Aren’t they so pretty, with those fun cracks zig-zagging across their tops?